The Salty Bible

 Album scoped, single-valued

-Address on the streaming service where the files stored on disk originate from in the shortest form possible to save space.
+Address on the streaming service or store where the files stored on disk originate from in the shortest form possible.
 Principles:

 Examples: |